Breast Reconstruction

 Pioneer of Direct-to-Implant Breast Reconstruction

-A breast cancer diagnosis is a traumatic event, and often it is the first time a woman needs serious medical care.
-After the shock, I hope you realize that breast cancer is a highly curable disease with highly effective treatments.
-That is why it is extremely important to not only seek out the right surgery for you, but to seek out the right surgeons, as how you look following mastectomy and reconstruction will profoundly affect you for what will be a long lived and normal life.
-For me, great mastectomy reconstruction really needs to look real, and suit the needs of the patient.
-Direct-to-implant breast reconstruction, also known as immediate breast reconstruction or one-stage reconstruction, is an advanced technique that allows women to wake up from their mastectomy surgery with natural-looking results, with no need for tissue expanders or additional surgeries.
+For me, great mastectomy reconstruction needs to look real and suit the needs of the patient.
+Direct-to-implant breast reconstruction, also known as immediate breast reconstruction or single-stage reconstruction, is an advanced technique that allows women to wake up from their mastectomy surgery with natural-looking results, with no need for tissue expanders or additional surgeries.

-Direct-to-Implant Reconstruction in Los Angeles
+What is Direct-to-Implant Reconstruction in Los Angeles

 DR. CASSILETH